ehammes/reading-notes/javascript.md

 ## 4 Ways to Declare a JavaScript Variable

-Using var
-Using let
-Using const
-Using nothing
+Using var, using let, const, sing nothing

 ## Javascript Identifiers